Leam Richardson: Accrington Stanley and assistant manager roles

 In January 2012, Richardson became the caretaker manager of Accrington Stanley, after John Coleman departed to join Rochdale.
-On 28 January, Richardson took charge of his first match in charge: at home to Gillingham, which they won 4–3 and briefly moved into a play-off position for the first time that season.

-Accrington appointed Paul Cook as their new permanent manager the following month, though Richardson was re-appointed as manager after Cook left to become manager of Chesterfield that October.
+Richardson's first match as manager was at home to Gillingham, which Accrington Stanley won 4–3.
+Accrington appointed Paul Cook as their new permanent manager the following month, before Richardson was re-appointed as manager after Cook left to become manager of Chesterfield in October.
 Originally employed as caretaker manager for a second spell, he was appointed as the manager of the club on a permanent basis from 1 November, signing a two-and-a-half-year deal.

 On 30 April 2013, it was announced that Richardson had left Accrington in order to re-unite with Paul Cook, becoming his new assistant manager at Chesterfield.
-The two would later move on to manage Portsmouth in 2015, winning promotion to League One in 2017.
+The two later moved to manage Portsmouth in 2015, winning promotion to League One in 2017.